lumeland/lume.land/docs/core/archetypes.md

 on the extension of the path:

-- If the `path` has the `yml` or `yaml` extension, the object will be stringified to YAML.
+- If the `path` has the `yml` or `yaml` extension, the object will be stringified as YAML.
-- If the `path` has the `json` extension, the object will be stringified to JSON.
+- If the `path` has the `json` extension, the object will be stringified as JSON.
 - For other extensions, the object will be converted to frontmatter + text.